apache/rocketmq-site/_posts/2017-02-10-four-methods-to-feed-name-server-address-list.md

   - Name Server
 ---

-Apache RocketMQ is a distributed system that each components should be properly coordinated to work smoothly.
-Name servers are designed to take much of this responsibility through managing topic route information.
+In Apache RocketMQ, name servers are designed to coordinate each component of the distributed system and take much of the responsibility for managing topic route information.

-The management, roughly speaking, consists two parts.
-The first one is that brokers report to name servers on meta data of themselves and topics they have.
-The second is serving clients, including producer, consumer and command line executables these meta data.
+The management, roughly speaking, consists two parts
+- Brokers send their meta data to name servers and report on topics they have.
+- Name servers are serving clients, including producers, consumers and command line clients with the freshest routing information.

-As a result, before launching brokers and clients, we need to feed name server address list to them.
-Apache RocketMQ provides four methods to achieve this goal.
+Therefore, before launching brokers and clients, we need to tell them how to reach name servers by feeding them with a name server address list.
+In Apache RocketMQ, this can be done in four ways.

 1. Programmatic Way